ECG-Image-Kit: A Synthetic Image Generation Toolbox to Facilitate Deep Learning-Based Electrocardiogram Digitization: Synthetic ECG image generation pipeline

-The proposed methodology includes step-by-step addition of distortions to distortion-less time-series data plotted on standard ECG grids, as shown in Fig.~\ref{fig:methodology}.
-Each step of the developed pipeline is detailed in the sequel.
+The proposed methodology involves multiple stages.
+First, a synthetic paper ECG dataset is created.
+This process includes adding distortions step-by-step to time-series data plotted on standard ECG grids, as shown in Fig.~\ref{fig:methodology} and detailed in the sequel.